MakieOrg/Makie.jl/docs/src/makielayout/tutorial.md

 or numbers.
 These can sometimes cause trouble because they overlap with other content, which has to be fixed after the fact in vector graphics software.

-This is not necessary in MakieLayout.
+This is not necessary in Makie.
 Let's place letters in the upper left corners of the left group and the right group.
 To do that, we will make use of a property of layouts that we have used without mentioning it.
 When we place our letters, we want them to act similarly to the axis titles or labels.
-In MakieLayout, layoutable objects have an inner part, which is considered the "important" area that should align with other "important" inner areas.
+In Makie, layoutable objects have an inner part, which is considered the "important" area that should align with other "important" inner areas.
 You can see that the three upper axes align with their top spines, and not their titles.